Jacopo00811/group26-mlops-project/reports/README.md

 >
 > Answer:

---- question 5 fill here ---

 As mentioned in the question, we have used the initial cookiecutter template for our initial structure of our code.
 We have filled out the majority of the pre-cut folders and files from the `MLOPs_template` cookiecutter template.
 Other than the folders already included in the cookie cutter template, we have added the following folders to the actual GitHub repository: `.dvc` and `.devcontainer`.
 The reason being is that we need it for the data version control and for the docker container.
 Otherwise, when running the code, the following folders are added `.ruff_cache`, `.pytest_cache` `logs` and`.mypy_cache`.
 The reason for these folders are mainly because they are mainly package dependant, for example: `ruff` and `pytest`.
 The reports folder is course specific to include figures and a `README.md` to answer the quetions asked.
+Lastly, we have removed the data folder from the GitHub repository since it has been moved to the dvc.

 Therefore, the overall structure of our project aligns very closers to the template.